rzelazny/rzelazny/README.md

 ## Current Projects
 I'm attending Rutger's Coding Bootcamp until mid-January.

-The current topic is noSQL and MongoDB.
+The current topic is React and the MERN stack.

 ## Contact Info 📫
 Feel free to reach out.